Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Introduction

 \subsection{Statement of Contributions}

-As previously discussed, various targets for a multi-agent system can be expressed in terms of an optimization problem.
-Despite this fact, few papers assume dynamic models for the agents in general distributed optimization problems.
-Of course, from this point of view, there have been some research works on the special case of the consensus problem.
-For example, \cite{yu2017consensus} has studied consensus in multi-agent systems with the agents described by double-integrator dynamics.
-Also, some papers \cite{liu2018distributed,su2016distributed} have introduced consensus algorithms in the cases that the agents have linear.
-As another example, the recent research work \cite{zhang2019data} has considered the cooperative consensus problem in heterogeneous nonlinear multi-agent systems.
-Moreover, a few works have considered the design of distributed optimization algorithms for dynamic multi-agent systems.
-For example, \cite{wang2016distributed} has introduced an algorithm for solving a convex problem with a multi-agent system whose agents have heterogeneous nonlinear dynamics.
-Furthermore, \cite{jokic2009constrained} has proposed an algorithm for a dynamic single-agent system to solve a constrained convex optimization problem.
-Different from the existing works, the present paper aims to contribute to the body of literature on distributed event-triggered algorithms by solving an optimization problem with equality constraints through a dynamic multi-agent system.
-In this work, it is assumed that the agents in the dynamic multi-agent system are described by uncertain nonlinear Lipschitz dynamic models.
-Also, each agent has its own cost function and aims to determine its corresponding component in the optimal solution.
-Furthermore, in order to reduce the computation and communication costs, event-triggered algorithms are proposed for data exchange between the agents.
-In summary, the main contributions of this paper can be listed as follows:
+It was discussed that the control objectives in a multi-agent system can be described as optimization programs.
+Nevertheless, there are a few research works with the subject of distributed optimization problems which have assumed dynamic models for the agents solving those problems.
+These works have mainly considered the special case of the consensus problem.
+For example, \cite{yu2017consensus} has studied consensus in multi-agent systems with the agents characterized by double-integrator dynamics.
+In addition, \cite{liu2018distributed,su2016distributed} have proposed consensus algorithms in the case of dealing with linear agents.
+In this paper we consider a general form for the agent dynamics and a general form of the optimization problem.
+Unlike the references cited above, in this study the dynamic model of the agents can be nonlinear and uncertain.
+As another relevant study, the recent research work \cite{zhang2019data} has considered the cooperative consensus problem in heterogeneous nonlinear multi-agent systems.
+The key difference between the present paper and the above-cited references is that the considered optimization program for the dynamic multi-agent system is more general, and the obtained results are not limited to the consensus problem.
+Also, design of distributed optimization algorithms for dynamic multi-agent systems has been addressed in a few research works.
+For example, \cite{wang2016distributed} has proposed an algorithm for solving a convex optimization problem in a multi-agent system with heterogeneous nonlinear agents.
+The communication between the agents has been assumed to be continuous in this study.
+Furthermore, \cite{jokic2009constrained} has suggested an approach for solving a constrained convex optimization problem with a dynamic single-agent system.
+To generalize the previous works, the current research intends to add to the body of knowledge on distributed event-triggered algorithms by using a dynamic multi-agent system for solving an optimization problem with equality constraints.
+The agents in the dynamic multi-agent system are assumed to be described by uncertain nonlinear dynamic models in this study.
+In addition, each agent has its own cost function with the goal of determining the component corresponding to it in the optimal solution.
+Furthermore, an event-triggered strategy for exchanging between the agents is developed to reduce the communication costs.